mircealungu/mircea/projects/aiki.md

 	- publish the extesion
 		- publish also for Firefox besides Chrome
 		- make the backend ready for publication
-- design a large scale in-the-wild expertiment
+- Design a large scale in-the-wild expertiment
 - Longer Term
 	- implement interceptions also on mobile devices